Ferdinand N. Kahler: Component manufacturer

-In 1909 it was reported "The Kahler Co. at Pearl and Oak streets, New Albany, will be operated at its fullest capacity for the next eighteen months, having received a contract from an Eastern automobile factory for a large number of automobile beds".
+In 1909 it was reported that "The Kahler Co. at Pearl and Oak streets, New Albany, will be operated at its fullest capacity for the next eighteen months, having received a contract from an Eastern automobile factory for a large number of automobile beds".
 The article claimed thirty men were working 13-hour days to fill the order.

 Kahler won a contract from the Clark Motor Car Company of Shelbyville, Indiana, in 1909 to build 125 "small car bodies at $42 each" and "150 large car bodies at $44 each".
 After delivering the small car bodies, Kahler sent a representative to take measurements for the larger bodies.
 After a few of the larger bodies had been finished and delivered, the Clark company rejected them and denied that a contract had been negotiated.
 Kahler became another plaintiff against the company, suing in December 1911 for $6,600 in damages.
 The case was dismissed in September 1912.

 In 1913, Kahler was the largest of seven Indiana based claimants against the Maxwell-Briscoe Motor Co. asking a Federal Court in Indianapolis to judge the company bankrupt so the claimants could be paid by a court-appointed receiver.